-Mark started tennis at 7 years of age and found his love of the game when moving to Canberra at 11 years old.
+Mark started tennis at 7 years of age and found his love of the game after moving to Canberra at 11 years old.
 He went on to represent the ACT in "Pizzey & Bruce" cups and has played competition to the highest level in Canberra for nearly 20 years.
 Mark also spent 12 months trying to make it as a professional tennis player before realising that there was a greater purpose for him in tennis which he found in spreading his love of the game.
 Mark has since devoted his working life to coaching and running one of Canberra's most successful and established coaching businesses.

-In the 25 years since forming 'Canberra School of Tennis', Mark has coached players of all ages and also taught many of Canberra’s leading coaches.
+In the 30 years since forming 'Canberra School of Tennis', Mark has coached players of all ages and also taught many of Canberra’s leading coaches.
 Mark has had numerous students attain the Tennis ACT National Academy scholarship holder status including Amery & Imogen Clews, Mwigga Kippaya, Patrick Willemborek, as well as other students being accepted in the US for tennis Scholarships.

 Mark still has the same passion he had when starting his coaching career, and his motto, “Tennis, The Game for Life” encapsulates his philosophy for coaching.
 Mark can often be found on the court with his highly engaging, energetic and vibrant coaching style.

-Robert began playing Tennis at 8 years old after 18 months off sports due to a hip disease (Perthes Disease) he fell in love with the game very quickly as he met new friends & enjoyed the 1 on 1 competitiveness Tennis brings.
+Robert began playing Tennis at 8 years old after 18 months off sports due to a hip disease (Perthes Disease).
+He fell in love with the game very quickly as he met new friends & enjoyed the 1 on 1 competitiveness Tennis brings.
 After having some success in local and interstate events Robert was invited to the ACT State Squads for 2 years.

 Robert was coached and mentored by Mike Ahearn and Mark Walton.